+Undergraduate Research Assistant I: Only undergraduate students may be hired as Undergraduate Research Assistants I. Students employed in this classification are paid hourly for work supporting research projects led by University of Arizona faculty members or other research personnel.
+Undergraduate Research Assistants I participate in Undergraduate Research.
+This classification is not appropriate for students whose job duties solely involve cleaning, materials preparation, and/or other administrative tasks that do not require any emerging understanding of the research question, research methods, data collection, systematic analysis, or presentation of research data or other scholarly research products.
+Students hired into this classification may be required to possess anywhere from little or no previous training or work experience to one to two years of college or one to two years of comparable experience.
+Preference for a specific area of study may be indicated.
+Work is performed under close to general supervision.
+Undergraduates in this classification may lead other Student Workers (undergraduate or graduate).

+Undergraduate Research Assistant II: Only qualified upper-division undergraduate students may be hired as Undergraduate Research Assistants II.
+Students employed in this classification are paid on an hourly basis for work supporting research projects led by University faculty members or other research personnel.
+Undergraduate Research Assistants II participate in Undergraduate Research.
+This classification is not appropriate for students whose job duties solely involve cleaning, materials preparation, or other administrative tasks that do not require any emerging understanding of the research question, research methods, data collection, systematic analysis, or presentation of research data or other scholarly research products.
+Students hired into this classification require extensive training or experience and advanced knowledge at the upper-division undergraduate level or higher related to the duties assigned, as determined at the discretion of the department, or three to four years of comparable experience.
+Work is performed under general supervision; requires considerable knowledge of a discipline; and entails exercising independent judgement and decision-making in the development of new procedures, techniques, systems, or equipment.
+Licensing or certification by a state agency may be required.
+Undergraduates in this classification generally lead other Student Workers (undergraduate or graduate).

 Student Residence Hall Assistants: Student Residence Hall Assistants reside in a University residence hall where they work with other residence hall staff to promote a socially, culturally, and educationally enriching experience for students living in residence halls.
 Student Residence Hall Assistants receive room and board expenses rather than hourly pay.
 Contact Residence Life for more information.

-Student Journalists: These students serve as reporters, photographers, and copy editors for Arizona Student Media.
+Student Journalists: Student journalists serve as reporters, photographers, and copy editors for Arizona Student Media.
 These students are generally paid on a per-piece rate.
 Contact Arizona Student Media for more information.

-Student Advertising Representatives: These students prospect, sell, maintain, and service display advertising accounts for Arizona Student Media.
+Student Advertising Representatives: Student advertising representatives prospect, sell, maintain, and service display advertising accounts for Arizona Student Media.
 They are paid a base salary plus a productivity-based commission.
 These unique positions are exempt from the minimum wage and overtime provisions of the Fair Labor Standards Act.
 Contact Arizona Student Media for more information.

 Compensation

-Pay Ranges: There are three pay ranges for student workers The pay rate for a student worker must be at least the minimum of the pay range for the assigned Student Group classification and commensurate with duties performed.
-All student worker positions are subject to available funds.
-Current pay ranges and job codes are found in "Related Information" below.
+Hourly Pay Ranges: The University sets hourly pay ranges for Student Worker job classifications that are paid on an hourly basis.
+The current hourly pay ranges and job codes are set out in the table below.
+The hourly pay rate for a Student Worker must be at least the minimum of the pay range for the assigned Student Worker classification and commensurate with duties performed.
+All Student Worker positions are subject to available funds.

-Pay Ranges (Effective 1/1/2023)
+Pay Ranges (Effective 7/1/2023)